INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 FAIREY ROTODYNE

-It wasn't exactly an autogyro.
-It could perform vertical take-offs and landings; compressors driven by the turboprops drove air jets out to combustors at the tips of the rotor blades, permitting the Rotodyne to perform vertical take-offs and landing.
+It wasn't exactly an autogyro, since the rotor was powered: compressors driven by the turboprops drove air jets out to combustors at the tips of the rotor blades, permitting the Rotodyne to perform vertical take-offs and landings.
 In forward flight the rotor simply spun freely, as it did in a gyroplane, with the machine flying generally as a fixed-wing aircraft.
 It did not have the flight agility of a helicopter, but it was an impressive aircraft, with a top speed of 320 KPH (200 MPH), and got a lot of press at the time.

 ___________________________________________________________________